chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 * the peer's cluster master resides at 10.152.31.202:8089.
 * the instance is a cluster peer ("slave") node.
 * the security key is "whatever".

-#### Index Time vs Search Time Processing <a name="index_vs_search"></a>

-Splunk Enterprise documentation contains references to the terms "index time" and "search time".
-These terms distinguish between the types of processing that occur during indexing, and the types that occur when a search is run.

-It is better to perform most knowledge-building activities, such as field extraction, at search time.
-Index-time custom field extraction can degrade performance at both index time and search time.

-Index-time processes take place between the point when the data is consumed and the point when it is written to disk.

-The following processes occur during index time:

-* Default field extraction (such as host, source, sourcetype, and timestamp)
-* Static or dynamic host assignment for specific inputs
-* Default host assignment overrides
-* Source type customization
-* Custom index-time field extraction
-* Structured data field extraction
-* Event timestamping
-* Event linebreaking
-* Event segmentation (also happens at search time)

-Search-time processes take place while a search is run, as events are collected by the search.
-The following processes occur at search time:

-* Event segmentation (also happens at index time)
-* Event type matching
-* Search-time field extraction (automatic and custom field extractions, including multivalue fields and calculated fields)
-* Field aliasing
-* Addition of fields from lookups
-* Source type renaming
-* Tagging

 ### Multisite indexer clusters <a name="multisite_clusters"></a>